 There are 3 core ethics that guide all permaculture design:

-Our garden is in the heart of Palmerston and right on the doorstep of Gray Community Hall.
+Our garden is in the heart of Palmerston and right on the doorstep of the brand new Gray Community Hall.
 We are passionate about our local community and seek to become an informal hub of community activity.
 We invite any and all local community groups to contact us if they would like to use the garden for gatherings or events.
-Currently we have the Australian Breastfeeding Association, Alzheimers Australia, the Landcruiser Club, Roseberry Middle School and Gray Primary School all utilising the space.
+Over the years we have had the Australian Breastfeeding Association, Alzheimers Australia, the Landcruiser Club, Roseberry Middle School and Gray Primary School all utilising the space.

 Website by Imagineer | Website funded by the Northern Territory Government.